 |Sony RX1 (⇒ lft | rgt)||Full Frame||24.0||6000||4000||1080/60p||25.1||14.3||2534||93|

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 The RX100 and the G9X Mark II are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
-The following table reports on some other key feature differences and similarities of the Sony RX100, the Canon G9 X Mark II, and comparable cameras.
+The adjacent table lists some of the other core features of the Sony RX100 and Canon G9 X Mark II along with similar information for a selection of comparators.
 If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.